JayceeB1/Klipper-Auto-Power-Off/README.md

 - Automatically shut down your printer after completed prints
 - Configurable idle timeout (default: 10 minutes)
 - Configurable temperature threshold (default: 40°C)
-- Integration with Fluidd for easy control via UI
+- Integration with both Fluidd and Mainsail for easy control via UI
 - Status monitoring for hotend and bed temperatures
 - Manual control with GCODE commands
 - Works with any GPIO-controlled power device
+- Available in English and French

 ## Requirements

 - Klipper with a properly configured [power GPIO control](https://www.klipper3d.org/Config_Reference.html#output_pin)
-- Fluidd (for UI integration)
+- Fluidd or Mainsail (for UI integration)
 - A 3D printer with a power control setup

 ## Installation